retired-electrician/arduino_wow_and_flutter_meter/README.md

 high-frequency response which, according to DIN45507, must extend to at least 300 Hz.

 The test frequency need not be precise; the acceptable range is limited to 2100-4725 Hz (toofast_pack_clocks=27090, tooslow_pack_clocks=60952).
-Note, however, that the filter frequencies and time constants are not fixed - they are tied to the test frequency.
-If it deviates considerably from the reference 3150 Hz, the filter curves would move up or down from the standard curves.
-I originally planned to add real-time adjustment of filter constants to test frequency, so that the curves would stay more or less fixed, but it's just not needed in real use.
+Note, however, that the filter cutoff frequencies and time constants are not fixed are tied to the test frequency.
+If it deviates considerably from the reference 3150 Hz, the filter curves would move up or down from the reference curves.
+I once planned to add real-time adjustment of filter constants to actual test frequency, so that the curves would stay more or less fixed, but it's just not needed in real use.

 8-bit Timer2 is configured to output ca. 3,150 Hz square-wave test signal (as-built, it is filtered and trimmed to be more like trapezoid).
 Actual frequency, due to 8-bit resolution, is more like 3,130 Hz.